fringe-ai/object_detectors/object_detectors/yolov8_lmi/README.md

 Once it finishs, the yolo format dataset will be created: `./data/resized_yolo`.

-## Create a dataset file indicating the location of the dataset and classes
+## Copy a dataset file indicating the location of the dataset and classes
 After converting to yolo format, a dataset yaml file will be created in `./data/resized_yolo/dataset.yaml`.
-Below is the yaml file.
+Copy it as `./config/2023-07-19_dataset.yaml`.
 ```yaml
 path: /app/data # dataset root dir (must use absolute path!)
 train: images  # train images (relative to 'path')